 In addition to banner and mobile ads, we sold category sponsorships the nomination and voting periods.
 Our category sponsorships sold out within one week!

 We started promoting the ballot months in advance using a mix of social media, print, and online elements.
 You can see some of the tweets from the hashtag we created for the ballot – #BOC17 – and a few of our promotional Facebook posts below.

 We also created a social media toolkit for merchants, to encourage nominees to promote the ballot on their own pages.

 Once the ballot was over, we published a special section announcing the winners:

-We also capped off the ballot with a live event to celebrate.
-It was an private party for our sponsors, but even though it was invite-only, we still hosted a crowd of 1,500!
-While the current event, which is intended to be a thank you for our customers and a congratulations for our winners, generated about $15,000 in revenue, we could monetize much more if we turned it into a public event.
-Check out a few photos from the event below!
+We capped off the ballot with a live event to celebrate.
+It was a private party for our sponsors, but even though it was invite-only, we still hosted a crowd of 1,500!
+While the current event, which is intended to be a thank you for our customers and congratulations for our winners, generated about $15,000 in revenue, we could monetize much more if we turned it into a public event.
+Check out a couple photos from the event below!

-The 2014 Best of Charleston ballot generated $170,000 in revenue.
+This year’s Best of Charleston ballot generated $170,000 in revenue.
 Of this, $30,000 was from category ads on the digital ballot – and that’s not including any banner ads or mobile ads!
-We think that the revenue number will be even higher next year, when we plan to add subcategory ads as well.
+We think that the revenue number will be even higher next year when we plan to add sub category ads as well.

 The ballot also received 900,000 votes from 20,000 registered voters.
 In a tri-county area of 600,000 people, these are incredible results!
 Furthermore, each person who registered to vote voted in an average of 45 categories (of 300 total).
 In the past, we had asked people to vote in at least 30 just to make sure the ballot was filled out, but when we dropped the requirement this year we saw a huge bump in participation.

 Finally, in years past we have added between 3,000 and 5,000 new email addresses to our database.
 This year we added 8,000 from opt-ins by new voters.